Sigmmma/c20/src/content/h3/tools/h3-ek/h3-tool/readme.md

 **H3-Tool** (**tool.exe**), is a [command-line][] utility used to compile data into [tags][], and tags into [maps][map].
 It was released as a part of the [Halo 3 Editing Kit][h3-ek] by 343 Industries in 2021.

+# Tips
+* If an invalid command is typed into tool then tool will print a list of commands that have the same starting character as what was typed in.
+This means that if we type `tool s` into command prompt then tool will only output commands that start with the letter s.

 # Conventions used in this article

 - `<arg>` - refers to an argument.